keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 An LLM cannot:

 - Predict how a novel resist chemistry will respond to EUV exposure
-- Reason about plasma-surface interactions from first principles
+- Reason about plasma surface interactions from first principles
 - Generate a process flow for a transistor architecture that doesn't exist in training data

 ### 3.3 Why TCAD Surrogate Models Are Insufficient